cenzwong/hashnode-backup/cm5bgwwyc001z09mmfmshfw7b.md

 Instead, let’s prioritize simplicity, maintainability, and clarity.
 After all, the goal of a data pipeline isn’t just to move data—it’s to empower businesses with **trustworthy, actionable insights**.

-Looking forward to another year of growth in 2025! 💡